ciuc123/salary-compare/documentation/next_actions.md

 I'll pause here so you can commit the repository changes (I left the working tree with the implemented features and tests).
 After you commit, tell me which of the Desired next actions you'd like me to implement first and I'll pick it up, implement it, and add tests.

 Please commit now and confirm when you're ready for me to continue.

+## Test & CI notes

+- Some unit/integration tests exercise Prisma and require `DATABASE_URL` to be set.
+If you run `npx vitest` locally and see Prisma-related errors (`Environment variable not found: DATABASE_URL`), either:
+  - Set `DATABASE_URL` to a local Postgres (Docker) or a Supabase dev DB and run `npx prisma migrate deploy` (or create migrations locally with `npx prisma migrate dev`), or
+  - Skip DB tests temporarily by setting an env guard in the test runner or mocking Prisma.

+- CI: we added `.github/workflows/prisma-migrate.yml` to deploy migrations in CI; ensure `POSTGRES_URL_NON_POOLING` or `DATABASE_URL` secrets are present (use non-pooling URL for migrations) before running the migration workflow.